Best Software

 Trade-offs

 The biggest barrier is cost.
-Starting at roughly $60,000 per year, Ironclad is out of reach for many mid-market teams.
-Total cost of ownership is often higher than the headline price once you add per-seat fees, AI add-ons, integration costs, and premium support.
-Implementation takes two to three months minimum.
-Complex setups take longer.
-Someone needs to maintain the system ongoing -- updating workflows, refreshing templates, configuring integrations, supporting users.
+Ironclad publishes no rates; Vendr reports contracts at a median of about $40,000/year across 363 purchases (range $15,000-$104,272), and total cost of ownership lands above the headline quote once per-seat fees, AI add-ons, integration work, and premium support are added - none of which Ironclad publishes a rate card for, so get each line item quoted in writing.
+Implementation is a configuration project with no published timeline, and complex setups take longer.
+Someone needs to maintain the system ongoing - updating workflows, refreshing templates, configuring integrations, supporting users.
 Without dedicated admin attention, even a good Ironclad deployment drifts out of alignment.

 Juro was built by former lawyers who wanted a CLM legal teams would enjoy.
 The browser-native editor means no Word plugins, no download-upload cycles, and real-time collaboration with counterparties.